csesoc/comp1511-revision-t1-2022/contributing.md

 - [Basic Syntax](https://www.markdownguide.org/basic-syntax/)
 - [Extended Syntax](Tables, code blocks, etc.)

+Something to keep in mind is that to start a new line, you need to type two spaces at the end of your current one before hitting `Enter`.

 LaTex support has also been added.
 Look at `problem.mdx` to see how to write LaTex in your page.
 If your usual syntax doesn't work, that's because the site uses KaTex to render math, essentially a subset of LaTex - see [here](https://katex.org/docs/supported.html) for the supported syntax.

 ### Other things